MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/extended-eye-tracking-unity.md

         public bool AreLeftAndRightGazesSupported;

         /// <summary>
-        /// Get the supported target framerates of the tracker
+        /// Get the supported target frame rates of the tracker
         /// </summary>
         public System.Collections.Generic.IReadOnlyList<EyeGazeTrackerFrameRate> SupportedTargetFrameRates;

         /// <summary>
         /// NodeId of the tracker, used to retrieve a SpatialLocator or SpatialGraphNode to locate the tracker in the scene
-        /// for Perception API, use SpatialGraphInteropPreview.CreateLocatorForNode
+        /// for the Perception API, use SpatialGraphInteropPreview.CreateLocatorForNode
-        /// for Mixed Reality OpenXR API, use SpatialGraphNode.FromDynamicNodeId
+        /// for the Mixed Reality OpenXR API, use SpatialGraphNode.FromDynamicNodeId
         /// </summary>
         public Guid TrackerSpaceLocatorNodeId;